Procore Alternative Insights for Construction Owners

 Owners need standardized governance across departments.
 They need visibility across multiple projects and programs.
 They need approval workflows that reflect internal policies.
 They need reporting that supports executives, boards, finance teams, project managers, inspectors, and consultants.
 Most importantly, they need control over the full project record.

-When a platform is primarily designed around contractor-led project execution, owners may find themselves adapting their processes around the software instead of the software supporting the way they work.
+When a platform is primarily designed around contractor-led project execution, owners may find themselves adapting their processes to the software rather than the software supporting the way they work.

 • Limited owner-side program visibility